Yongle Emperor: Foreign policy

-Mongolia
+Mongolian campaigns

-The Ming government attempted to incorporate the Mongols into the tributary trade system.
-In this system, the Mongols would provide horses and other domestic animals in exchange for paper money, silver, silk, cloth, and titles and ranks for their leaders, but the Ming government placed restrictions on the amount of trade allowed.
-If the nomads were unable to obtain enough goods through peaceful means, they resorted to raiding.
-As a result, many Mongols migrated to China and often served in the military instead of being conscripted into the declining Weisuo system.
+The Ming government sought to integrate the Mongols into the tributary trade system, under which they exchanged horses and other livestock for paper money, silver, silk, cloth, and official titles.
+It also imposed strict limits on the volume of trade.
+When nomadic groups were unable to obtain sufficient goods through peaceful exchange, they often turned to raiding.
+Many Mongols also migrated into China and frequently served in the military and other imperial services.

-The Mongols were divided into two main groups: the Western (Oirats) and Eastern Mongols.
-In addition, the Uriankhai formed a separate group.
+The Mongols were divided into two main groups: the Western (Oirats) and Eastern Mongols, while the Uriankhai formed a separate group.
 The Ming dynasty had a strong relationship with the Uriankhai, who aided the Yongle Emperor during the civil war and earned his trust.
-As a result, the Emperor resettled them in the territory that had been vacated by Ming troops in 1403.
+The Emperor resettled them in the territory that had been vacated by Ming troops in 1403.

-Ming's campaigns into Mongolia during the Yongle era.